 We started through the Total Money Makeover steps 7 years ago.
-I'm going to share what they are, and the progress we've made to complete them.
+I'm going to share the baby steps, plus our Total Money Makeover success story.

 It was 7 years ago when I first moved to Houston to be with my now-husband, Paul.
 One of the things we quickly discovered we loved doing together was going to Half Price bookstores and browsing the shelves for hours.
 He'd get lost in history and DVDs, I'd browse the financials and cookbooks, and we'd meet up in biographies.